eclipse-kura/kura/_posts/ref/2000-01-01-mqtt-namespace.md

 The **app_id** for the remote inventory service of an MQTT application is “**INVENTORY-V1**”.
 The service allows to retrieve all the different resources available/installed on the gateway.
 The service supports the following resources:

+- BUNDLES : represents a OSGi Bundle
+- DP : represents a OSGi Deployment Package
 - DEB : represents a Linux Debian package
 - RPM : represents a Linux RPM package
-- BUNDLES : represents a OSGi Bundle
-- DP : represents a OSGi Deployment Package
+- APK : represents a Linux Alpine APK package

 The resources are represented in JSON format.
 The following message is an example of a service deployment: